Seirdy/seirdy.one/content/posts/website-best-practices.md

 Don't boost engagement by providing readers with information they didn't ask for; earn engagement with good content, and let readers navigate to your other pages _after_ they've decided they want to read more.

+Tor
+---

+Many people use Tor out of necessity.
+On Tor, additional constraints apply.

+For one, Tor users are encouraged to set the Tor Browser Bundle's (<abbr title="Tor Browser Bundle">TBB</abbr>) [security settings](https://tb-manual.torproject.org/en-US/security-settings/) to "safest".
+This disables scripts, MathML, some fonts, SVG images, and other features.
+If your site has any SVG images, be sure to provide a fallback to raster formats using a `<picture>` element.

+Additionally, hopping between nodes in Tor circuits incurs latency, worsening the impacts of requiring multiple requests and round-trips.
+Try to minimise the number of requests to view a page.

+If you use a CDN or some overcomplicated website security stack, make sure it doesn't block Tor users or require them to enable JS to complete a CAPTCHA.

 Testing
 -------